HX2003/HX2003.github.io/content/blog/2025-07-07-Magnetic-Core-Memory-Controller/index.md

 If you like to weave your own memory from scratch, I will provide some tips.

 #### Simple & Small Module (64 bits or less)
-If you are building a small memory array like 8x8 matrix, all you need are:
+If you are building a small memory array like a 8x8 matrix, all you need are the following to get started:
 ##### Materials Required
-- 1.3mm Diameter Special Ferrite Core (regular ferrite will not work)
+- 1.3mm Diameter Special Ferrite Cores (regular ferrite will not work): [DDR RAW MAGNETIC FERRITE CORES 5221.3-2113.35](https://www.ebay.com/itm/354016007799)
 - 0.15mm Diameter Enamelled Copper Wire
 - Solder
 - Suitable PCB Frame